 West Tennessee Directors

-Misty Sharp, VP/Marking Director/Internal Audit BSA, Centennial Bank, Medina (2020)
+Misty Sharp, Vice President/Marking Director/Internal Audit BSA, Centennial Bank, Medina (2020)

 Young Bankers find fellowship through participation in: